 PetSafe Smart Feed Automatic Feeder

-Best for: dog owners who want a product from a well-established pet brand with proper UK customer support.
+Best for: Dog owners who want a product from a well-established pet brand, with proper UK customer support.

-Which dogs it suits: small to medium dogs, owners who value brand reputation and UK support, dogs on strict portion-controlled diets, and tech-comfortable owners.
+Which dogs it suits: Small to medium dogs, owners who value brand reputation and UK support, dogs on strict portion-controlled diets, and tech-comfortable owners.

 Find it on Amazon UK or at the PetSafe website.